DarkflameUniverse/DarkflameServer/README.md

 journalctl -xeu darkflame.service
 ```

-### First admin user
+### First user or adding more users.
-Run `MasterServer -a` to get prompted to create an admin account.
+The first time you run `MasterServer`, you will be prompted to create an account.
+To create more accounts from the command line, `MasterServer -a` to get prompted to create an admin account.
 This method is only intended for the system administrator as a means to get started, do NOT use this method to create accounts for other users!

 ### Account management tool (Nexus Dashboard)
 **If you are just using this server for yourself, you can skip setting up Nexus Dashboard**